 When an enterprise embraces open innovation, they are able to bring external ideas into the innovation process.
-This happen when industries collaborate with university research centers, independent research institutions, emerging technology startups, et cetera.
+This happen when industries collaborate with university research centers, independent research institutions, emerging technology startups, and others.

 By looking externally, companies are able to profit from lower cost of development and talent outside the traditional borders of the firm.
 This may also create opportunities for out-venturing.

 For startups, a joint development project or licensing agreement with large enterprise can help commercialize technology more quickly.
-And from a university perspective, the missionof benefitting society through research can be achieved with help from large enterprise.
+From a university perspective, the mission of benefitting society through research can be achieved with help from large enterprise.

 Barriers and roadblocks

 Today, many companies are interested in changing the way they innovate.
-The main barrier they face is information overload, high transaction costs, and poor communication across different organizations.
+The main barriers they face are information overload, high transaction costs, and poor communication across different organizations.

-How does this manifest for technology creators, such as researchers and startups?
+How do these barriers manifest for technology creators, such as researchers and startups?
 Startups and research institutions have the overwhelming task of reaching out to large enterprise with news about their technologies.
-Usually, corporate technology scouts receives a great deal of news about innovations in their field of interest – but there is so much activity that startups and universities may never get through to the technology scout, despite valiant efforts.
+Usually, corporate technology scouts receive a great deal of news about innovations in their field of interest.
+There is so much activity, though, that startups and universities may never get through to the technology scout, despite valiant efforts.

-On the other side of the same coin, technology scouts are unable to parse through moutains of news from many different sources.
+On the other side, technology scouts are unable to parse through mountains of news from many different sources.
 They may struggle to synthesize the data and extract relevant opportunities.
-This slows down the process, and forces technology scouts to do a lot of unecessary legwork before they hit on a great new technology.
+This slows down the process and forces technology scouts to do a lot of unnecessary legwork before they hit on a great new technology.

 Helping get technologies to market, faster

-At seedsprint, we believe open innovation as something that should be accessible, easy, and centralized.
-We want to help extend the reach of TTOs, lean startups and overwhelmed tech scouts.
+At seedsprint, we know open innovation is something that should be accessible, easy, and centralized.
+We want to help extend the reach of TTOs, lean startups, and overwhelmed tech scouts.
 Make an account below and start networking.